-In this feminist context, he announced that his new film will be shot almost entirely on black and white handmade emulsion which he will make himself, and that it will incorporate some of Hammer’s color negative outtakes from her 1995 film, TENDER FICTIONS, to critique and perform masculinity and examine the complexity and tension between transmasculinity and feminism, lesbian transphobia and trans femmephobia, transfeminism, transmisogyny, and the reign of patriarchy, blame and shame that divides us.
+In this feminist context, he announced that his new film will be shot on black and white handmade emulsion which he will make himself, and that it will incorporate some of Hammer’s color negative outtakes from her 1995 film, TENDER FICTIONS, to extend the critique and performance of masculinity to include the complexity and tension between transmasculinity and feminism, lesbian transphobia and trans femmephobia, transfeminism, transmisogyny, and the reign of patriarchy, blame and shame that divides us.
 The feminist critiques of masculinity will be scathing, and the handmade emulsion will be scalding.